Seattle Knob and Tube Rewiring Service

 How Long Does Knob-and-Tube Replacement Take?

-Many knob-and-tube replacement projects take about several days to two weeks, depending on home size, access, how much active wiring remains, whether walls or ceilings must be opened, and whether panel or service upgrades are included.
+Most knob-and-tube replacement projects take about several days to two weeks, depending on home size, access, how much active wiring remains, whether walls or ceilings need access openings, and whether the scope includes panel or service upgrades.

 Larger or more complex projects can take longer, especially in older Seattle homes with plaster walls, finished basements, limited attic or crawlspace access, multiple remodel phases, or permit coordination needs.

-Whenever possible, we plan the work in phases so homeowners can maintain access to essential power while the project is underway.
+When possible, we phase the work so homeowners can maintain access to essential power while the project is underway.

 What to Expect From Our Seattle Knob-and-Tube Replacement Service

-We take a practical, safety-first approach to older wiring replacement.
+Our older-home wiring process starts with a practical, safety-first plan.
 The goal is to understand what is active, what needs replacement, and how the work fits into the home’s bigger electrical picture.

 1. Evaluate